kthtes/BadAppleQuiz/README.md

 In the playground, there are 3 normal types of fruit: yellow (y for short), red (r for short) and blue (b for short).
 The player should make a move (I'll explain later) to form a horizontal or vertical line of 3 or more same kind of fruit (e.g. 3 red ones in a line) to eliminate them.
 The player must eliminate all fruit objects within a certain amount of moves to solve a quiz level.
 There are 100 levels in that game.

-A simplest playground looks like this (we use dot to mark an empty grid):
+A simplest playground looks like this (we use a minus sign to mark an empty grid):

 <pre>
 Moves: 0/1